 Fill a large bowl with ice water and set aside.

 Cut the broccoli into uniform spears.
 Rinse, dry, add them to a large bowl and set aside.

 Place a steamer rack into a pot with the water level just below it.
 Over high heat, bring the water to a boil and then add the broccoli to the rack, sprinkle it with salt and cover.
-Steam just until the broccoli is tender, about 4 minutes.
+Steam just until the broccoli is tender, 4 to 5 minutes.

 Drain the broccoli and immediately add it to the bowl of ice water.
 Leave it for about 5 minutes, drain again and set aside to dry.
 (The ice water "shocks" the broccoli, with stops the cooking process and helps keep the color bright.)

 In a medium-sized mixing bowl, whisk the vinegar with the sesame oil, chili paste, garlic, and sugar.
 Pour this mixture into a heavy-duty zip-lock bag and add the broccoli.
 Seal the bag, removing as much air as possible and place it in a bowl (in case it leaks), in the refrigerator.